acbsp/bonafide.guru/en/contents.rst

 unsophisticated people using all kind of tricks.
-All whom they accept as their disciples and supposedly give initiation into chanting Hare Krishna *Maha-mantra* are already initiated with Hare Krishna mantra by His Divine Grace Srila Prabhupada by means of His books.
-In other words if person has got the *Maha-mantra* from books of Srila Prabhupada and started sincerely repeating it daily on 16 rounds following directions of Srila Prabhupada, then initiation has already taken place in his heart.
+All whom they accept as their disciples and supposedly give initiation into chanting Hare Krishna *Maha-mantra* are already initiated with Hare Krishna mantra by
+|HDGSP| by means of His books.
+In other words
+if person has got the *Maha-mantra* from books of |SP| and started sincerely repeating it daily on 16 rounds following directions of |SP|, then initiation has already taken place in his heart.
 Desire of power, fame, money, worship of oneself and control over other devotees pushes them to commit a crime (make changes in holy scriptures) and give their false interpretation of *guru-tattva* philosophy.

-*Srila Prabhupada says*: “As soon as you interpret or change the scriptures, the scripture loses its authority.
+*|SP| says*: “As soon as you interpret or change the scriptures, the scripture loses its authority.
 Then another man will come and interpret things in his own way.
 Another will come and then another, and in this way the original purport of the scripture is lost.”